17 July 2024

 The chemical industry is responsible for 6% of global greenhouse emissions, notes Graham Hutchings CBE FRS, Regius Professor Chemistry at Cardiff University, UK.

-The Royal Society's policy briefing, Catalysing change: Defossilising the chemical industry, calls for sources of carbon to make chemicals for net zero by 2050 that do not originate from fossil sources.
+The Royal Society's policy briefing, Catalysing change: Defossilising the chemical industry, calls for sources of carbon to make chemicals manufacture net-zero by 2050.

-Unlike other sectors, we cannot fully decarbonise the chemical industry as the carbon is essential to chemical products.
+The briefing notes that, unlike other sectors, the chemical industry cannot fully decarbonise as carbon is essential to chemical products.

-They have concluded that none of the three sources can deal with all the materials that we want, a mix will be required.
+They have considered biomass, plastic waste and carbon dioxide as alternative sources, but conclude that none of the three sources can deal with all the materials required - a mix will be required.

 Authors